 - Helmet: It may not be a legal requirement to wear a ski helmet on the slopes, but most ski schools in Europe require kids to wear one during lessons.
 And let’s be honest, they are a no brainer if you want to protect your little ones from head injuries.
 You can hire helmets in many ski shops in Europe as part of your kids’ ski hire package, so they are not usually worth buying if your kids are first time skiers (and might not take to skiing).
 Also bear in mind that their heads still grow, and that helmets are bulky items that take up a lot of space in your suitcase.
 It’s best to find out before you go on holiday, if the local ski school expects your child to bring their own, or if you need to buy a ski helmet before you leave.

 - Sun block/sunscreen/lip balm: Protect your kids’ sensitive skin from harmful rays.
 You will be surprised how quickly the kids will burn at high altitude, as early as February, but more so late in the season.
 Lip balm with SPF is also highly recommended against cracked lips and cold sores from sun and wind exposure.

 - Energy snacks: Kids’ sugar levels drop can drop quickly, especially during exercise, so pack a few of their favourite cereal bars or energy snacks that cannot melt/freeze/squash in their jacket pockets.

-We hope our post has helped a little in preparing whether it’s one of your first ski holidays with kids or you frequently ski as a family.
+We hope our post has helped a little in preparing whether it’s one of your first ski holidays with kids or you are regulars on the slopes.
 Being warm, dry, and comfortable are must haves if you want your kids to enjoy their family ski trip.
-So, investing into the right items will pay off and make all the difference to your kids’ enjoyment and will save you a lot of stress and arguments.
+So, investing into the right items will pay off, and make all the difference to your kids’ enjoyment and will save you a lot of stress and arguments.
 Have fun and let us know if you have any questions!